emiliogomezlavin/my-first-full-stack-app/readme.md

 ### Shout out

--  Shout out to Alex for all his help ****!!!!
+-  To Alex and all the consultants for all their help to find the solution to the multiple obstacles I faced during the development of this project
--  Michael maps management
+-  To Michael Norelli, the maps master, for all his wisdom on how to get the most out of Google Maps API
--  Anabelle help
+-  To Anabelle for always helping me with the difficult parts of my projects
--  Wayne geocode
+-  To Wayne for introducing me to Geocoder
--  Ben materialize
+-  To Ben Yang for introducing me to the beautiful world of the Materialize Library
--  Jen search functionality
+-  To Jen for sharing all her work on the search functionality